smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

 # 3. Create Additional Users

 Run the optional script *rif40_test_user.sql*.
 This creates a default user *%newuser%* from the command environment.
-This is set from the command line using the -v newuser=<my new userr> parameter.
+This is set from the command line using the -v newuser=<my new user> parameter.
 Run as Administrator:

 ```
 sqlcmd -E -b -m-1 -e -i rif40_test_user.sql -v newuser=peter